Villa d'Este History and Visitor Information

 Most tourists do the Villa d'Este and Hadrian's Villa as a day trip from Rome.
 By car, take the S5 out of Rome to Tivoli.
 The Villa d'Este is on the western side of town.
 If you're staying in Rome, the easier way is to take a tour that combines the two destinations.
 Viator offers: Hadrian's Villa and Villa d'Este Half-Day Trip from Rome (book direct).

 Tivoli does have a train station, which links to the Roma Tiburtina station.
 You can get a train on the Roma-Pescara Line from Rome's Tiburtina station to Tivoli.
 It takes about a half hour.
 Then you'll hop a shuttle bus to the town center and Villa d'Este.

 Blue COTRAL buses leave the terminal at Rome's Ponte Mammolo stop on Metro line found for Tivoli every 15 minutes.
 It takes about an hour.
 There's a shuttle bus service from Tivoli main square to Hadrian's Villa.
-(Hadrian's Villa is not in Tivoli but on the plain below--a bus ride away)
+(Hadrian's Villa is not in Tivoli but on the plain below—a bus ride away.)

-Tourist office in Tivoli
+Tourist Office in Tivoli

 The tourist office in Tivoli is located in the Piazza Garibaldi, close to the main bus stop and the Villa d'Este.
 You might be able to pick up maps and information even after closing.